gabrielstramontin/mslearn-AzureManagementTasks/Instructions/Labs/01-prepare.md

 ## Create a resource group
 In order to make clean-up easy at the end, start with creating a new resource group to hold the resources for this guided project.
 Using resource groups to organize things is a quick way to ensure you can manage resources when a project is over.
-1. From the Azure portal home page, in the search box, enter resource groups.
+1. From the Azure portal home page, in the search box, enter **resource groups**.
 2. Select **Resource groups** under services.
 ![Screenshot of the Azure home page with resource groups in the search bar.](./Media/resource-group-search.png)
 > **Important:** Take note of other resource groups that are already created.
 During clean up, you want to avoid deleting resource groups that were already here.
 Pay special attention for a resource group called NetworkWatcherRG.
 If it doesn't already exist, the NetworkWatcherRG will be created during this guided project and should be deleted at the end. **However**, if the NetworkWatcherRG already exists prior to starting this project, you should **NOT** delete it at the end.
 It may be helpful to take a screenshot of resource groups that exist before you create the group for the guided project.